Trustees of Columbia University in the City of New York

 The Trustees of Columbia University in the City of New York is the governing board of Columbia University in New York City.
+Founded in 1754, it is sometimes referred to as the Columbia Corporation.
+The Trustees of Columbia University is a 501(c)3 and the owner of the property and real assets of the university.
+Affiliates of the university, which include Barnard College, Jewish Theological Seminary, Teachers College, and Union Theological Seminary, are separate legal entities.

-Founded in 1754, it is also referred to as the Columbia Corporation, as distinguished from affiliates of the University that are separate legal entities, such as Barnard College.
-The board of trustees was originally composed of ex officio members including officials from the New York colonial government, crown officials, and various protestant ministers from the city.
+The board of trustees was originally composed of ex officio members including officials from the New York colonial government, crown officials, and various Protestant ministers from the city.
 Following the college's resuscitation following the American Revolutionary War, it was placed under the control of the Board of Regents of the University of the State of New York, and the university would finally come under the control of a private board of trustees in 1787.
 The board is notable for having administered the Pulitzer Prize from the prize's establishment until 1975.

-It consists of 24 members and as of 2021 is co-chaired by Lisa Carnoy and Jonathan Lavine.
+As of May 2025, the trustees consists of 21 members and is co-chaired by David Greenwald and Jeh Johnson.

 Structure and function

-The board is governed by 24 trustees, including the president of the university, who serves ex officio.
+The board is governed by a maximum of 24 trustees, including the president of the university, who serves ex officio.
 Six of the 24 candidates are nominated from a pool of candidates selected by the Columbia Alumni Association.
 Another six are nominated by the board in consultation with the University Senate.
 The remaining 12 are nominated by the trustees through an internal process.
-The board elects its own chair; the first woman to serve as chair (and the first to chair the governing board of any Ivy League university) was Gertrude Michelson, elected in 1989.
+The board elects its own chair; the first woman to serve as chair, and the first to chair the governing board of any Ivy League university, was Gertrude Michelson, elected in 1989.
 The term of office for the trustees is six years and trustees serve for no more than two consecutive terms.

-The trustees have met in room dedicated to them in Low Memorial Library since 1897.
+The trustees have met in a dedicated room in Low Memorial Library since 1897.
 They select the President, oversee all faculty and senior administrative appointments, monitor the budget, supervise the endowment, and protect university property.
-The board of trustees holds the exclusive power to grant degrees, including to the affiliated institutions of Barnard College and Teachers College.
+The board of trustees holds the exclusive power to grant degrees, including, by memoranda of understanding, to the affiliated institutions of Barnard College and Teachers College.
+As with most governing boards of private universities, the deliberations of the trustees are confidential.
 The trustees also oversaw the Pulitzer Prizes until 1975, when authority over the prizes was devolved to a separate board.

-Early history
+History

+King's College

 The board of trustees was originally established in 1754 as the board of governors of King's College with 41 members, replacing the ten-member Lottery Commission appointed by the New York Assembly to oversee lottery funds allocated to the establishment of the college.
-The board of governors originally included several ex officio members, including, crown officials, members of the colonial government, and ministers of various protestant denominations:
+The board of governors originally included several ex officio members, including, crown officials, members of the colonial government, and ministers of various Protestant denominations: